peterwu-1031/abc-ErrorRec/ErrorRec/README.md

 2. Generate a patch(patch.blif) for netlist1 and several subcircuits in 'cec_blif' folder.
 (Similar to Cadence LEC)

-3. Users can do technology mapping by Yosys command 'tcl patch.tcl'.
+3. Users can do technology mapping on patches by Yosys command 'tcl patch.tcl'.